-The Company provides benefits to its salaried employees including health care coverage, life and long-term disability insurance benefits, 401(k) matching contributions, and reimbursement for educational expenses.
+The Company provides benefits to its salaried employees including health care coverage, life insurance, short- and long-term disability insurance benefits, 401(k) matching contributions, employee assistance programs, marketplace chaplains, and reimbursement for educational expenses.
 In addition to the aforementioned benefits provided to all employees generally, the Company provides the NEOs with nominal perquisites that the Company and the Compensation Committee believe are reasonable and consistent with the Company's overall conservative compensation program to better enable the Company to attract and retain superior talent for key leadership positions.
-These perquisites include reimbursement of costs associated with club membership dues, executive physical exams, executive supplemental disability insurance and tax gross ups on relocation expenses.
+These perquisites include reimbursement of costs associated with executive physical exams, executive supplemental disability insurance and tax gross ups on relocation expenses and certain club membership dues.
 The Compensation Committee annually reviews the levels of benefits and perquisites provided to the Company's NEOs.